 It sure is hard to be a dog.
 If only his Humans knew the struggle.
 Phew!

-Readers of all ages will be root for Fenway in his war against the squirrels.
-Families will roar with laughter at Fenway’s escapades and his learning experiences as he figures out his new house (with dog park included!) and dog school (sit for treats!).
+Readers of all ages will root for Fenway in his war against the squirrels.
+Families will roar with laughter at Fenway’s escapades and learning experiences as he figures out his new house (with dog park included!) and dog school (sit for treats!).
 Fenway will inspire all Short Humans to stand up for what they believe, become a truly dedicated friend, and remember to always enjoy snack time.
 Fenway’s optimistic attitude is contagious and will help students, parents, and teachers learn to better understand and appreciate the perspective of others.

-Read to Them is proud to offer and recommend Fenway and Hattie, a tale that depicts loyalty, perseverance, and friendship, a tale that charms and delights.
+Read to Them is proud to recommend Fenway and Hattie, a tale that depicts loyalty, perseverance, and friendship, a tale that charms and delights.
 Who knows?
-More than one family may find themselves yearning for a canine companion – so they, too, can perceive the world through a dog’s eyes.
+More than one family may find themselves yearning for a canine companion so they, too, can perceive the world through a dog’s eyes.